 Napa Valley AVA

-It is doubtful that anyone in the California wine industry has a more colorful background than the owner of Kukeri Wines, one Petar Kirilov.
+It is doubtful that anyone in the California wine industry has a more colorful background than the owner of Kukeri Wines, one Peter Kirilov.

-The following year (2003), California beckoned to Kirilov and the young entrepreneur jumped at the chance and landed in the hallowed grounds of Napa Valley.
-He was able to secure an internship with the venerable Truchard Vineyards that lasted the next two years.
-Another opportunity allowed Kirilov the chance to join the high-tech wine company Vinovation, Inc. in Sebastopol, Sonoma County.
+Peter Kirilov is Bulgarian by birth and holds a master's degree in winemaking from Bulgaria's premier vinification school, the Univeristy of Food Technologies located in the City of Plovdir.
+After graduating in 2003, California beckoned to Kirilov and the young entrepreneur jumped at the chance to land in the hallowed grounds of Napa Valley.
+He first secured an internship with the venerable Truchard Vineyards that lasted the next two years.
+Then, another opportunity allowed him the chance to join the high-tech wine company, Vinovation, Inc. in Sebastopol, Sonoma County.
 This job involved a number of research and development projects and was followed by winemaker positions at Meadowcroft Wines (Sonoma) and Foyt Family Wines (Napa and Sonoma).

-Fast forward to 2013, and Petar Kirilov decided to venture on his own and the first Kukeri Wines officially saw the light of day.
+Fast forwarding to 2013, Peter Kirilov decided to venture on his own and the first Kukeri Wines officially saw the light of day.

-Colorful costumes cover most of the body and include decorated masks of animals and large bells are attached to the belt.
+During the ritual, colorful costumes cover most of the body and include decorated masks of animals and large bells that are attached to the mens' belts.
 The masks are scary in nature and imply a protection from the harmful influence of impure powers.
 The dance moves in special rhythmic steps and the dancers fill the air with sounds of bells and whispered blessings for prosperity.
-All activity is done at night so as to negate the sun’s presence during the day.
+All of the activity is done at night so as to negate the sun's presence during the day.

-“If I remain small, I can control everything.
+"If I remain small, I can control everything.
 Quality means everything to me and I am happy being a boutique winery.
-The fruit from Mount Veeder is usually less than 2 tons an acre, so I will never have much more than I have at this point.
-I source the Pinot Noir from Sonoma County, and there is some opportunity to grow Kukeri Wines, but it will be gradual when it occurs.”
+There is some opportunity to grow Kukeri Wines, but it will be gradual when it occurs."

-Petar Kirilov is one of a handful of Bulgarians that are involved in the California wine industry and we salute him on his outstanding accomplishments and the unbridled success of his impressive wines.
+Peter Kirilov is one of a handful of Bulgarians that are involved in the California wine industry and we salute him on his outstanding accomplishments and the unbridled success of his impressive wines.
+We're excited to welcome this 2017 Pinot Noir into the homes of our Pinot Noir Subscription members!

 Map of the area